olorin/arduecg/README.md

 # Preparation

- - Format the SD card to FAT32.
+ - Format the SD card to FAT16.

+## Wiring

+ - Shield fits on the board in the usual way.
+ - DS3232:
+  - GND to GND
+  - VCC on the RTC to 5V on the shield
+  - SDA on the RTC to A4 on the shield
+  - SCL on the RTC to A5 on the shield

 # Building